English Language and Linguistics

 For members who would like to start a group or if, as a u3a member, you are interested in the subject area, there are lots of resources in print and, of course, on the internet.
 I’ve listed some of the sources I’ve found useful and it gives some ideas of the range of approaches to the subject, but the list is definitely a work in progress and I’d love to hear from members what materials they’ve found useful, informative - and entertaining.
 Language is a favourite standby for the media, so there’s often an article to pull out for discussion.
 The annual Word of the Year from the major English dictionaries is always interesting, while a recently reported piece of research showed that swearing can actually be good for you.
 And when thinking of books, you can’t go wrong with anything by David Crystal (see below).

 The internet is a great source of material and offers lots of opportunities for members to do their own research.
 I’ve listed just a few of the sites I’ve found, but do let me know of any others you come across.
-YouTube has discussions on practically any area of the subject you can think of as well as recordings of English dialects across the UK and English speakers around the world, while ‘Word of Mouth’, (BBC Radio 4) has a long and varied list of topics on their website.
+YouTube has discussions on practically any area of the subject you can think of as well as recordings of English dialects across the UK and English speakers around the world, while ‘Word of Mouth’ (BBC Radio 4) has a long and varied list of topics on their website, and ‘The Conversation’ features lots of excellent articles.

 But however many resources you collect, the most important source will be the members themselves.
 Everybody has a wealth of language experience to share.

 Do get in touch if you want to know more about starting a group in your u3a or if, as a member, you want to explore one of the many topics.
 And do let me know if your u3a already has a group.
-In the meantime, I’m very happy to help with questions, resources, materials and ideas for topics.
+In the meantime, I’m very happy to help with questions, resources, handouts and ideas for topics.

-Books to read, to dip into, to discuss
+Books to read, to dip into, to discuss (many available secondhand)

 Linguistics: Why it Matters, Geoffrey K Pullum, Polity, 2018